Special Places

 Bear Lake Campground

 The Bear Lake Fishing Pier and Bear Lake Picnic Area are located within a short walk outside of the campground's entrance and are both free of charge for day use only.
-No camping allowed at day use area, however there are plenty of camping opportunities in the immediate area.
+The lake is popular for trout fishing and can accomodate kayaks, belly boats, canoes and stand up paddle boarding.
+No camping is allowed at the day use area, however there are plenty of camping opportunities in the immediate area.

 Additionally, those interested in hiking can access Mandall Lakes, Smith Lake, and Stillwater Trailhead nearby within a short drive along Forest Service Road 900.
 The trailheads are all clearly marked with a sign and can be seen from the road.